 Veterinary oncologists are involved in the treatment of cancer in animals.
-Whether your pet has been previously diagnosed or cancer is suspected, a veterinary oncologist offers a variety of treatment options to prolong your pet’s life and preserve their quality of life as well.
+Once your pet has been diagnosed with cancer, a veterinary oncologist offers a variety of treatment options to prolong your pet’s life and preserve their quality of life as well.

-Our veterinary oncologists utilize similar treatment options that are indicated for human cancers, including chemotherapy, immunotherapy, radiation treatment and photodynamic therapies.
-Recent advancements in treatment options can help reduce your pet’s pain, lengthen the survival period and may even result in complete recovery in many cases.
+Our veterinary oncologists utilize similar treatment options that are indicated for human cancers, including chemotherapy, immunotherapy, and radiation treatment*.
+Recent advancements in treatment options can help reduce your pet’s pain, lengthen the survival period and may even result in complete recovery.

-The normal initial examination with the Internal Oncology department is $200.00.
-After the initial examination, Dr. Clifford will prepare a written estimate for any testing, treatment or medications.
+The normal initial examination with the Oncology department is $200.00.
+After the initial examination, our oncology team will prepare a written estimate for any testing, treatment or medications.